 Simple views support DML operations.
 If the base table contains a primary key and no empty columns, we can insert, update or delete records.

-Simple view example
+Example: Simple view in SQL

 The following is an example of creating a simple view on the SQL server.